 St. Joseph's Catholic Primary School is committed to keeping each and every child safe at all times.
 Our safeguarding policy details the procedures staff follow to protect children from harm and promote their welfare.

 Parents are asked to keep us informed of any changes to their child's health that might affect their well-being at school.
-It is important that we are aware of conditions such as asthma, epilepsy, allergies, hearing or sight impairments, diabetes or eczema.
+It is important that we are aware of conditions such as asthma, epilepsy, allergies, hearing or sight impairments, diabetes or eczema etc.

 Sometimes children need a little extra help and support - perhaps they have suffered a bereavement, their parents are separating, they have suffered some kind of trauma or perhaps they may just need a little TLC.
 This is where professional counselling can offer support and guidance.
 Please see Mrs Robinson if you wish your child to see our school counsellor.

 We supervise the administration of prescribed medication when it needs to be taken during the school day.
-Medication should be clearly labelled with the child's name, dosage, method of administration, and timing of dose.
-Parents/carers are required to complete an administration of medicines form at the school office.
+Medication should be clearly labelled with the child's name, dosage, method of administration, and timing of dose and be in its original container.
+Parents/carers are required to complete an administration of medicines form at the school office before we can administer any medication.

 Medicines should be delivered to the school by the parent / guardian - never the child.